Dear friends, I’m excited to share that Unity House — my newest novel — is now available in print! This story has been close to […]

 Benjamin Morse Scot with son, Andrew, and daughter, Celia.

-I AM HAPPY TO BE ABLE TO OFFER YOU MY DEBUT NOVEL DIRECTLY FOR A NICE DISCOUNT.
 Book description: Benjamin Morse Scot, a widowed lobsterman from Casco Bay, Maine, is known for his quiet acts of kindness and his deep connection to the sea.
-Beneath the surface, however,Ben carries the weight of guilt and a drinking problem that […]
+Beneath the surface, however,Ben carries the weight of guilt and a drinking problem that has consumed him since the loss of his wife, Bessie.
+Seeking redemption, Ben decides to confront his demons alone on his boat, cutting ties with his painful past.
+After a near-fatal accident at sea, Ben finds himself facing the reality of his situation.
+Offered a chance to quit drinking with medical support, he enters a hospital program where he meets Janine, […]

 When I retired at the end of 2021, I was already blogging on this website, and initially it was a ribbon type, or a more […]